Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 Urgent Care for Kids

 If your child is not experiencing a life-threatening emergency, but they do need to be seen right away, first call your pediatrician.
 If they are unable to see you that same day, then urgent care is the way to go.
 You don’t want to wait in the waiting room of the emergency department for hours with your child, which is likely to happen when the issue isn’t life threatening.
+Find a pediatric urgent care near you, as their staff is uniquely equipped to ease the fears of children while providing specialized quality care.
+If you do not have a pediatric clinic, contact your closest urgent care to see if they can see your child before making an appointment or walking in.

 Common reasons for pediatric urgent care visits: